AstroPlant/astroplant-backend/docker/README.md

-# Dockerized AstroPlant back-end
+# Dockerized AstroPlant backend
-The Docker Compose files here serve as a means to quickly get a full development AstroPlant back-end setup running, as well as a potential starting point for a production back-end.
+The Docker Compose files here serve as a means to quickly get a full development AstroPlant backend setup running, as well as a potential starting point for a production backend.

 # Getting started
 The Compose files here assume a specific file tree of the `astroplant-api`,